peri-source/peri/docs/quickstart.rst

 and radii will be incorrect.
 The ``OrthoManipulator`` lets you check the fit.
 Cycle through various views by hitting ``Q``.
 If you can see shadows of particles in the residuals view, or structure in the residuals in Fourier space, then your fit is far from the minimum.
 You can improve the fit by running

 .. code-block:: python

     runner.finish_state(st)

+See :doc:`Optimization </optimization>` for additional details, tips, and tricks.

 * Get the positions and radii: